 To achieve this functionality, the (v)pilot had to rely on the programming capabilities of his joystick and corresponding drivers and software in the past, making the stick act as a combined DirectX (DX) and keyboard input device.
-The combination of DX buttons and emulated keyboard input from the stick was needed to overcome the maximum number of buttons limitation of 32 that a DX input device is restricted to.
+The combination of DX buttons and emulated keyboard input from the stick was needed to overcome the former maximum number of buttons limitation of 32 that a DX input device was restricted to in the past.

 The current BMS version offers a built-in shifting facility that eliminates the need for such proprietary solutions.
-Furthermore and even a bigger advantage, it makes it possible to use a pure DX joystick setup for all functions, shifted and unshifted, by effectively (nearly) doubling the number of possible DX button inputs for a single device to 63.
+Furthermore and even a bigger advantage, it makes it possible to use a pure DX joystick setup for all functions, shifted and unshifted, by effectively (nearly) doubling the number of possible DX button inputs for a single device.